-Why do we need to include people with disabilities in the COVID-19 response?
+Why should we include people with disabilities and older adults in the COVID-19 response?

-- 1 in 3 people are aged over 60 and are at greater risk from COVID-19.
+- Globally, more than a third of people older than 60 have a disability and are at greater risk from COVID-19.

 - An estimated 110-190 million adults have significant difficulties in functioning and often will rely on professional or informal caregivers.